Khush08/discord-bot/README.md

 1. Start the bot:
     ```sh
-    node index.js
+    node index
     ```

-2. The bot will log in to Discord and start monitoring the API for news articles.
-It will analyze the sentiment of the news articles and post the results in the specified Discord channel.
+2. The bot will log in to Discord and will send order and result data from BSE

-## License

-This project is licensed under the MIT License.